Kronk: Yeah. Weird...

 - Community-Threatening Construction: Emperor Kuzco, being a self-absorbed, egoistic teenage jerk, wants to build Kuzcotopia, a giant playground meant for him and him alone, as a present for his own birthday.
 He intends to build it on top of the hill on which Pacha's village is built, which would mean destruction of the village.
 When Kuzco is accidentally turned into a llama and brought all the way to the village before he can carry out his plans, this decision becomes the driving conflict between him and Pacha.
 Kuzco needs his help to find the way back home, but Pacha won't do it unless he'll change his plans.

-- Complexity Addiction / Cut His Heart Out with a Spoon: Yzma's orginal plan for Kuzco.
+- Complexity Addiction: Yzma's original plan for Kuzco.

 - This actually helps kick off the whole plot.
 Kronk dumps the bag holding the unconscious llama Kuzco into a river, but then rushes back for him at the urging of his shoulder angel.